-Students can start the Marylhurst MBA and accelerated online MBA programs any term.
-The Saturday MBA offers fall admission only.
+Students can start the Marylhurst MBA any term.
+The Saturday-version of our traditional MBA offers fall admission only.
 In the MBA in Sustainable Business, online students can start any term; on-campus students can start fall or spring terms.

 You may transfer up to 9 quarter credits from other schools, with permission from your MBA adviser.

-If you're in the general Marylhurst MBA program, this is easy to do because you move through the program at your own pace.
-You can take from one to four classes any term, and take breaks whenever you wish.
+If you're in the traditional Marylhurst MBA program, this is easy to do because you move through the program at your own pace.
+You can take from one-to-four classes any term, and take breaks whenever you wish.
 This is harder to do in the Saturday MBA or accelerated online programs, though, because those programs move you through classes in a specific order.
 You'll also want to make sure a change in your course load doesn't affect your financial aid eligibility, so please check with your MBA adviser before making changes to your schedule.

-Yes, if you're in the general Marylhurst MBA program.
+Yes, if you're in the traditional Marylhurst MBA program.
 The schedules in the Saturday and accelerated online programs are predetermined for you.

 No, it will simply state the degree you have earned, not the format of your courses.

-Our Office of Career Services & Internships can provide you with many kinds of assistance as you look for your next opportunity.
+Our Career Services team can provide you with many kinds of assistance as you look for your next opportunity.
 Please feel free to check out the services offered by our career services office.